1. Impact on participants

 – the Separation Wall, limitations on freedom of movement, the overwhelming presence of soldiers in the occupied areas,

-were housed in a Palestinian part of Jerusalem gave them an opportunity to meet Palestinians first hand, breaking down fears
+a Palestinian part of Jerusalem gave them an opportunity to meet Palestinians first hand, breaking down fears and stereotypes.

-in an array of formats – academics who analyzed the situation, women who directly experience the problems, hard data
+also provided in an array of formats – academics who analyzed the situation, women who directly experience the problems,

-from NGOs that engage in documentation.
-The “welcome kit” also provided
+hard data from NGOs that engage in documentation.
+The “welcome kit” also provided each participant

 At the conference